spiffe/spiffe/standards/SPIFFE-ID.md

 ### 2.2.
 Path
 The path component of a SPIFFE ID allows for the unique identification of a given workload.
-The meaning behind the path is left open ended and is the responsibility of the administrator to define.
+The meaning behind the path is left open-ended and is the responsibility of the administrator to define.

 Valid SPIFFE ID path components adhere to the following rules:
 * The path component MUST NOT include percent-encoded characters.
-* The path component MUST NOT include empty path segments or relative path modifiers (i.e. `//`, `/./`, or `/../`)
+* The path component MUST NOT include segments that are empty or are relative path modifiers (i.e. `.`, `..`)
 * The path component MUST NOT include a trailing `/`.
+* Individual path segments MUST contain only letters, numbers, dots, dashes, and underscores ([a-zA-Z0-9.-_]).

 Paths MAY be hierarchical - similar to filesystem paths.
 The specific meaning of paths is reserved as an exercise to the implementer and are outside the SVID specification.
 Some examples and conventions are expressed below.